Strategie Grains expects initial one-month halt to Ukraine oilseed supply

 "For now, we have considered in our (supply and demand) balances a halt of one month to Ukrainian crushing and to exports from Ukraine, be they oil, seed or meal exports," Strategie Grains said in a monthly European oilseed report.

-The firm had trimmed its forecast for 2021/22 EU sunflower seed imports partly to factor in disruption to supplies from Ukraine, it said.
+The firm had trimmed its forecast for 2021/22 EU sunflower seed imports from Ukraine by 41,000 tonnes from a month earlier to 97,000 tonnes, while cutting projected EU imports of Ukrainian sunmeal by about 230,00 tonnes to 1 million tonnes.

-Ukraine is a major supplier of oilseed products to the EU, notably rapeseed and sunflower oil.
+For sunoil, for which Ukraine is the main source of EU imports, Strategie Grains kept its forecast of total EU imports this season at about 2.4 million tonnes.

+However, it reduced its outlook for overall Ukrainian sunoil exports to 6.2 million tonnes from 6.4 million last month and after initially planning to raise the forecast to 6.7 million tonnes before Russia's move against Ukraine, Andree Defois, head of the consultancy, told Reuters.

 For EU production, the consultancy kept its forecast of this year's rapeseed crop unchanged at 18.2 million tonnes, up 7.4% on last year.